kartikj69/-Azure-AKS-with-Helm-Deployment/Readme.md

 - Ensure you are logged in to Azure using the `az login` command before proceeding.
 - Modify the `vars.tf` file to set your Azure subscription ID.
+- Update the `data.tf` file with your existing AKS cluster name and resource group name.

 ## References